Our library is a vital resource for the community. The quality of the current service is excellent, however there are some problems with it:

 This would enable after school visits from children, homework clubs, workers popping in on the way home and it would still provide a morning at the weekends.

-Depending on the arrangement made with ESCC regarding their library system, we may be able to open much longer hours as more volunteers are recruited.
-The aim would be to eventually have it open at least six days a week, 10am-6pm.
+Depending on the arrangement made with ESCC regarding their library system, we may be able to open much longer hours as more volunteers are recruited and funds become available.

 In addition to the funding already agreed in principle from Pevensey Parish Council and Westham Parish Council, we would be seeking a one-off payment from ESCC to ensure a smooth transition period in the project’s first year.

 All of the current services to residents will be retained and provided by ESCC, we will just be adding to what is already available!

 We will be seeking grants, donations and corporate sponsorship of the project.
 We will also engage in fundraising activities.

 We will upsell items at the library to generate further income.
 We will sell second-hand books, light refreshments and other related items that could be a source of revenue.